TUAT-Novice/maprotonet/README.md

 When you run the `run.sh` script, it will execute the downstream scripts located in `./scripts/run_XXX.sh` based on the `model=XXX` parameter you provide.
 If you want to further change the architecture of the models, please modify the scripts in that directory.

 ### Visualization
-If you want to classify and attribute with the well-trained models, please check and follow the codes in `visualization.ipynb`.
+If you want to classify and attribute for 3D brain tumor MRI with your well-trained models, please check and follow the codes in `visualization.ipynb`.

 ### Our checkpoints
 We also provide five model checkpoints, obtained through 5-fold cross-validation and used to report the results in our paper.
 You can download these checkpoints at: